 It is mandatory that all international students and their accompanying dependents at the University of Michigan have health insurance coverage that meets the University's standards.
 Enrolled students must purchase an approved insurance plan through the University unless, in the judgment of the University, comparable coverage is provided from another source.
 If applicants wish to waive participation in the University of Michigan plan, they must submit proof of coverage to the International Center for approval (603 East Madison, Ann Arbor, MI 48109, email@example.com).

 Because of the importance we place on students' ability to communicate effectively in both the classroom and field instruction setting, applicants whose native language is not English must demonstrate English proficiency.
-Applicants are required to provide an official score report from either the Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS), or the Michigan English Language Battery (MELAB).
-Photocopies and/or faxes of English proficiency scores will not be accepted.
+Please review our English proficiency requirement and exemption information.

 Certain entering international students must be screened for tuberculosis.
 Screening will be offered free on campus.
 Please visit the UHS website for more information.

 International graduate and professional students are eligible to live in the Northwood Community Apartments, as well as the Munger Graduate Residences.
 Students from over 70 countries live in on-campus University housing.
 Newly admitted and matriculated (that is, those that have paid their enrollment deposit) students will receive an email from the University Housing Office with on-campus University housing information.
 Other University housing accommodations typically are not available for graduate or professional students.
 Visit the Housing Office website or U-M International Center Housing webpage for more information.